 Key File

-The key file is a special file stored on the local computer.
-It corresponds to the purchased license or activated demo period for Dr.Web for Linux.
-The file contains information on the provided license or demo period and regulates usage rights in accordance with it.
+A key file, which is a special file stored on the local computer, corresponds to the purchased license or activated demo period for Dr.Web Security Space.
+The file regulates product usage rights in accordance with the purchased license or activated demo period.

 The key file has .key extension and is valid if satisfies the following criteria: